-Project 2001-5 Mesa Youth Services, Inc., Partners - Funds were used for parking lot construction for Partners Activity Center at 12th Street and Colorado Avenue. \$15,000.

-Project 2001-6 Mesa Developmental Services - Purchased and installed a Barrier Free Lift System (a ceiling mounted motorized track system for mobility of patients) and an Arjo Tub (a hydro sonic bathtub used for therapeutic values) at an Accessible Group Home at 1444 North 23rd Street. \$40,000

-- \$104,000 was awarded to the Rocky Mountain SER Western Slope Head Start Program towards the construction of a new Headstart facility at 134 West Avenue located in a low/moderate income neighborhood. - \$90,000 to the Marillac Clinic to rehabilitate an old medical building which became the new home for the Marillac Clinic.
+- \$15,000 to Mesa Youth Services, Inc., Partners Funds used for parking lot construction for Partners Activity Center at 12th Street and Colorado Avenue. - \$40,000 to Mesa Developmental Services Purchased and installed a Barrier Free Lift System (a ceiling mounted motorized track system for mobility of patients) and an Arjo Tub (a hydro sonic bathtub used for therapeutic values) at an Accessible Group Home at 1444 North 23rd Street. - \$104,000 was awarded to the Rocky Mountain SER Western Slope Head Start Program towards the construction of a new Headstart facility at 134 West Avenue located in a low/moderate income neighborhood. - \$90,000 to the Marillac Clinic to rehabilitate an old medical building which became the new home for the Marillac Clinic.
 City CDBG funds were used to construct an elevator, a handicap bathroom and help with the costs of exterior stucco work on the new facility.